amellors/ms_homework_amellors/README.md

 - [ ] Move & Copy
 - [ ] Exceptions instead of logs to console for issues
 - [X] Recursive Find

+Notes:
+* I need to learn more about how to Mock items in Java, having to use other parts of the system to build the mocks made some refactors a bit bigger than needed.
+(I'm looking at the Exceptions changes)